How do you rebuild cognitive strength while dealing with an extended illness? [more inside]

 The fMRI (functional MRI) is primarily used in research; can I get one done for clinical reasons? [more inside]

 Cognitive Behavior Therapy group in San Francisco - does it exist? [more inside]

 Why is it so hard to quickly count from 1 to 100 alternating between 2 different languages on each digit?
 Any cognitive scientists want to explain this? [more inside]

 What are some recent books on Cognitive Science related to the Learning Sciences? [more inside]

+Can you recommend a great cognitive behavior therapist in the Loop, Chicago?
+Extra brownie points for one in North Loop.
 PS.
 On second thought, any tips on how to choose a therapist in the first place?
 What should I be looking for in a therapist?
 I want to minimize therapist hopping.

 Metaintervention: My Mom tries to control everything at the cost of her health and personal relationships.
 Resistant to therapy.
 How can I persuade her to see things in a different, more reasonable light? [more inside]

 So how do you encourage cognitive development in newborn babies when all they do is eat and sleep? [more inside]

 A person actively avoids doing what he knows will make him happy.
 He just doesn't want to do it.
 Psychologically, what's going on here?
 And more importantly, perhaps, why should he do what he doesn't want to do?
 What arguments, appealing to either his reason or his emotions, might he consider? [more inside]